Utah's Dixie: Origin

-"[The] first groups of settlers [arriving in Spring 1857] – the Adair and Covington Companies – were from further east in the southern states, mainly from Mississippi, Alabama, Virginia, Texas, and Tennessee."
+"[The] first groups of settlers [arriving in Spring 1857] – the Adair and Covington Companies – were from further east in the southern states, mainly Mississippi, Alabama, Virginia, Texas, and Tennessee."
 While there is no indication that slavery was practiced in Utah's cotton farming, Robert Dockery Covington, the leader of the second company of Latter-day Saints, was a former slave overseer and was listed in earlier U.S. Decennial Census records as owning eight slaves per the 1840 Census, which made "farming a very profitable occupation."
 It is unknown whether Covington had grown cotton or supervised slaves who grew cotton.
 A contemporary said: "He was a strong Rebel sympathizer and rejoiced whenever he heard of a Southern victory."
 Covington was the first president of the LDS Church's Washington Branch.
 Covington's first counselor was Alexander Washington Collins, who the contemporary said was a former slave driver known to publicly and humorously tell horrific stories of whippings and rapes of his slaves.

 Andrew Larson's landmark history of the area in 1992 states that it was already referred to as "Dixie" by 1857: